-The Emerging Professionals Committee of the Society of Fire Protection Engineers (EPS) is a community of SFPE members with up to 10 years experience in fire protection engineering.
+The Emerging Professionals Subcommittee of the Society of Fire Protection Engineers (EP) is a community of SFPE members with up to 10 years experience in fire protection engineering.
 Emerging Professionals members have the shared interests of networking with peers, advancing their professional development and supporting the Society.

 - Establish a community of peers that fosters networking and interaction amongst SFPE’s newer members who are early in their career.
 Including engaging members of SFPE Student and Local Chapters.